Glencore leads European share rebound, but China hits Asia

 "With Fed 'liftoff' coming soon and the U.S. recovery on track, we expect to see the 10-year yield close to 3 percent by the end of 2016.
 And that will be good news!" wrote Societe General strategists in a note to clients.

-The 10-year Treasury yield closed at 2.13 percent on Friday, the lower end of its range over the last two weeks.
+The 10-year Treasury yield closed at 2.13 percent on Friday US10YT=RR, the lower end of its range over the last two weeks.

-Core European government bonds were slightly weaker on Monday, with the 10-year German yield up half a basis point at 0.674 percent and the 30-year yield up 12 basis points at 1.415 percent.
+Core European government bonds were slightly weaker on Monday, with the 10-year German yield up half a basis point at 0.674 percent DE10YT=RR and the 30-year yield up 12 basis points at 1.415 percent DE30YT=RR.

-The dollar was mostly stronger against its main rivals, up 0.3 percent against the yen at 119.40 yen, and steady against the euro, which was changing hands at $1.1143.
+The dollar was mostly stronger against its main rivals, up 0.3 percent against the yen at 119.40 yen JPY=, and steady against the euro, which was changing hands at $1.1143 EUR=.

 The euro had dipped below $1.11 on Monday and on Friday after the U.S. jobs data.

 Crude oil fell on a lingering supply glut.
-U.S. crude oil futures were down 3.9 percent at $44.25 a barrel and Brent crude dropped 3.7 percent to $47.76 a barrel.
+U.S. crude oil futures CLc1 were down 3.9 percent at $44.25 a barrel and Brent crude dropped 3.7 percent to $47.76 a barrel LCOc1.

 (Editing by Ruth Pitchford and Nick Zieminski; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)